HSA Contribution Limit History

 What is the 2026 HSA contribution limit?

-The 2026 HSA contribution limit is $4,400 for self-only coverage and $8,750 for family coverage.
-The $1,000 catch-up contribution for participants age 55+ is unchanged since 2009 (it's not separately inflation-indexed).
-To contribute, you must be enrolled in a qualifying High-Deductible Health Plan with a 2026 minimum deductible of $1,700 self-only / $3,400 family and maximum out-of-pocket of $8,500 self-only / $17,000 family.
+Revenue Procedure 2025-19 sets the 2026 HSA contribution limit at $4,400 for self-only coverage and $8,750 for family coverage.
+Internal Revenue Code Section 223(b)(3), rather than the annual Revenue Procedure, provides the separate $1,000 catch-up for eligible participants age 55 or older.
+A qualifying 2026 High-Deductible Health Plan has a minimum deductible of $1,700 self-only / $3,400 family and a maximum out-of-pocket amount of $8,500 self-only / $17,000 family.

 When did HSAs start?